 Democracia, derecho y economía de mercado, (with Colin Crawford and Daniel Bonilla, coordinators.)
 Bogotá, Colombia: Editorial Temis, 2010.

 Environmental Justice and International Environmental Law in Routledge Handbook of International Environmental Law (Shawkat Alam, et al, eds.)
-Routledge, forthcoming 2012, available on SSRN: http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2011081
+Routledge, 2013, available on SSRN: http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2011081

 Organismos Genéticamente Modificados y Justicia: Implicaciones de la Biotecnología para la Justicia Ambiental, 1 Revista Jurídica Grado Cero 13 (2012) (law journal published by the Mexican National Autonomous University), available on SSRN: